rbabaci1/med_cabinet_backend/README.md

         },
         // ... etc
     ],
-    "products": [       // a nested array that represents all the dispensary product {
+    "products": [       // a nested array that represents all the dispensary products {
             "id": 6,              // this is the id# of the product (NOT DISPENSARY) "strain_name": "Alien Rock Candy",